Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: Acknowledgements

 \section{Acknowledgements}

 Y.~Wei is supported in part by the NSF grant CCF-2418156 and the CAREER award DMS-2143215.
-Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the AFOSR grant FA9550-22-1-0198, the ONR grant N00014-22-1-2354, and the NSF grant CCF-2221009.
+Y.~Chen is supported in part by the Alfred P.~Sloan Research Fellowship, the ONR grants N00014-22-1-2354 and N00014-25-1-2344, the NSF grants 2221009 and 2218773, the Wharton AI \& Analytics Initiative's AI Research Fund, and the Amazon Research Award.
 We would like to thank Jiadong Liang and Yuchen Wu for their inspiring discussions.
 We would also like to thank the authors of \citet{potaptchik2024linear,azangulov2024convergence} for discussing the connections between our work and theirs, particularly for pointing out \citet[Proposition 28]{azangulov2024convergence} that established the SDE equivalence of the DDPM.